-Incident response is a defense tool used to provide armor to an organization for anticipated unknowns, as well as the known which are likely to reoccur.
+Incident response is a defense tool used to provide armor to an organization for anticipated unknowns and the known, likely to reoccur.
 Incident response also enables an organization to set up a series of best practices to stop an intrusion before it causes much damage.

 Most organizations rely on sensitive information for running their day-to-day organizations.
-Incidents may range from compromised laptops due to weak passcodes and security protocols to simple malware, which can impact the success of the entire organization.
+Incidents may range from compromised laptops due to weak passcodes and security protocols to simple malware, impacting the entire organization’s success.
 Damages caused by security incidents may be costly, and if not mitigated quickly, could cause massive loss.

 Types of security incidents